MrSingh/notes/content/about/about_me.md

 ---

-Back when I left university,  I already knew I was heading for a career in technology.
+A long, long, time ago, back when I left university,  I already knew I was heading for a career in technology.
 After building my first website back in 2000 and getting instant gratification and praise - I was hooked!

 Fast forward two decades, and my passion to build things and technology, is undiminished.
 Albeit, now I have moved on to bigger challenges such as building teams, platform migration, PCI, database architecture, process implementation, agile coaching and team management.